Nursing

 Purpose

-It is the purpose of the Department of Nursing to provide Christ-centered education for nursing students that promotes excellence in character, achievement of professional goals, leadership and service to a multicultural community and prepares nurses to care for the biopsychosocial and spiritual needs of clients across the life cycle in a variety of health-care settings.
+The purpose of the Department of Nursing is to provide Christ-centered education for nursing students that promotes excellence in character, achievement of professional goals, leadership, and service to a multicultural community and prepares nurses to care for the biopsychosocial and spiritual needs of clients across the life cycle in a variety of health-care settings.

 Approval

-The program in nursing is approved by the Alabama Board of Nursing with a follow-up report due March 2022.
+The program in nursing is approved by the Alabama Board of Nursing.

 ABN